SalonenTeemu/crypto-and-metal-tracker/README.md

 # crypto-and-metal-tracker

-Java application for viewing cryptocurrency and metal prices implemented as a course group project.
+Java application for viewing cryptocurrency and metal prices implemented as a group project for the course COMP.SE.110 Software Design.
+It searches cryptocurrency prices and volumes from CoinGecko API and metal prices from Metals.dev API.
+The prices are displayed using JavaFX charts and tables.
+The API key used for metal data might hit its limit soon as it has a low call limit.

 ## Treasure Tracker